The minimum measurable eccentricity from gravitational waves of LISA massive black hole binaries: Waveform generation, System parameters, LISA response, and time delay interferometry

 Additionally, we also generate quasicircular ($e_{1{\rm yr}}=0$) waveforms ($\tilde{h}_{\rm cir}$).
 For extrinsic parameters, our fiducial values are z=1 which corresponds to $D_{\rm L}=6791.3$~Mpc, and the angles are all set to $0.5$ radians.
 We choose these parameters such that MBHBs spend at least one year in the LISA band before coalescing.

-In this work, we only work with Newtonian amplitudes and study binaries until they reach their innermost stable circular orbit (ISCO), i.e. at binary separation $r_{\rm ISCO}\equiv 3r_{\rm s}$, where $r_{\rm s} \equiv2GM_z/c^2$ is the Schwarzschild radius of the total mass BH,\footnote{$G$ is the gravitational constant and $c$ is the speed of light in vacuum.} at which point binaries are expected to circularize.\footnote{We perform circularization test of \texttt{TaylorF2Ecc} in Appendix~\ref{AppA}.} We find the starting frequency ($f_{1{\rm yr}}$) such that the system reaches the ISCO at frequency $f_{\rm ISCO}$ in exactly one year by using the Peters' time-scale \citep{Peters1964}.
+In this work, we only work with Newtonian amplitudes and study binaries until they reach their innermost stable circular orbit (ISCO), i.e. at binary separation $r_{\rm ISCO}\equiv 3r_{\rm s}$, where $r_{\rm s} \equiv2GM_z/c^2$ is the Schwarzschild radius of the total mass BH,\footnote{$G$ is the gravitational constant and $c$ is the speed of light in vacuum.} at which point binaries are expected to circularize.\footnote{We perform circularization test of \textsc{TaylorF2Ecc} in Appendix~\ref{AppA}.} We find the starting frequency ($f_{1{\rm yr}}$) such that the system reaches the ISCO at frequency $f_{\rm ISCO}$ in exactly one year by using the Peters' time-scale \citep{Peters1964}.
+The reason why we have chosen $f_{1{\rm yr}}$ as our reference frequency to initiate the signal and not some fixed frequency as usually employed by the LVK collaboration is that MBHB masses can vary by up to three orders of magnitude, making any fixed frequency sufficient for some systems and too short or long for others.

-In Fig.~\ref{fig:waveforms}, we show the characteristic strain $h_{\rm c}(f)\equiv 2f\tilde{h}(f)$, a visual aid to represent how signal adds up in the detector, the LISA noise curve $S_n(f)$ including a confusion noise due to galactic binaries taken from \citet{Marsat2021}, and the accumulated phase for an $M_z=10^5~\MSun$, $q=8.0$, and $e_{1{\rm yr}}=0.1$ system at $z=1$ for \texttt{TaylorF2Ecc} and the quasicircular inspiral-merger-ringdown waveform model \texttt{IMRPhenomD} \citep{Husa2016,Khan2016}.
-Since the inspiral part of the \texttt{IMRPhenomD} comes from the \texttt{TaylorF2} template, phasings are almost identical until the system is close to the ISCO.
-The initial phase difference is due to non-zero eccentricity in \texttt{TaylorF2Ecc}, and later deviations come from the merger part of the \texttt{IMRPhenomD}, which are beyond the scope of the inspiral-only model \texttt{TaylorF2Ecc}.
+In Fig.~\ref{fig:waveforms}, we show the characteristic strain $h_{\rm c}(f)\equiv 2f\tilde{h}(f)$, a visual aid to represent how signal adds up in the detector, the LISA noise curve $S_n(f)$ including a confusion noise due to galactic binaries taken from \citet{Marsat2021}, and the accumulated phase for an $M_z=10^5~\MSun$, $q=8.0$, and $e_{1{\rm yr}}=0.1$ system at $z=1$ for \textsc{TaylorF2Ecc} and the quasicircular inspiral-merger-ringdown waveform model \textsc{IMRPhenomD} \citep{Husa2016,Khan2016}.
+Since the inspiral part of the \textsc{IMRPhenomD} comes from the \textsc{TaylorF2} template, phasings are almost identical until the system is close to the ISCO.
+The initial phase difference is due to non-zero eccentricity in \textsc{TaylorF2Ecc}, and later deviations come from the merger part of the \textsc{IMRPhenomD}, which are beyond the scope of the inspiral-only model \textsc{TaylorF2Ecc}.

-To account for LISA motion and to project the waveform into TDI channels, namely A, E, and T, we modify the \texttt{lisabeta} software (see \citealt{Marsat2021} for details and subsequent notations) by including support for \texttt{TaylorF2Ecc}.
+To account for LISA motion and to project the waveform into TDI channels, namely A, E, and T, we modify the \textsc{lisabeta} software (see \citealt{Marsat2021} for details and subsequent notations) by including support for \textsc{TaylorF2Ecc}.
 Therefore, a waveform $\tilde{h}(f)$ will have strain projections $\tilde{h}_{\rm A,E,T}(f)$ and noise power spectral densities $S_n^{\rm A,E,T}$ corresponding to A, E, and T channels, respectively.

 Now, we can write down the standard inner-product between two waveforms as

 where the pre-factor 4 comes from the one-sided spectral noise density normalization.
 Hence, the SNR of the signal is $\sqrt{(h|h)}$.
 In Fig.~\ref{fig:SNR}, we show the dependence of the SNR at $z=1$ as a function of total mass and mass ratio for our parameter space in Eq.~\eqref{eq:parameters}.
 As expected, the SNR is higher for near-equal mass ratios than the unequal ones and decreases as the redshift increases.
 Furthermore, the SNR peaks at middle-range masses of $\sim10^6~\MSun$, known as golden LISA sources.